 1. Local citations

 Citations remain a key part of local SEO.
 They provide search engines with valuable information regarding a business’s location.
-Taking the time to claim and populate valuable citations is worthwhile for any business looking to establish a presence in local SERPS.
+Taking the time to claim and populate valuable citations is worthwhile for any business looking to establish a presence in local SERPs.

 Although it’s primarily the name, address and phone number (NAP) within structured citations that the search engines find valuable, some trusted online directories will also provide a link back to the website and the value that these links pass on shouldn’t be over looked.

 There are many resources available online to help identify and claim the most important citations within a specific region or niche.
+What’s more, you don’t need access to paid professional SEO tools to find new citation and local directory opportunities.
+Simply search your competitor in Google and existing listings will be there for all to see.

 2. Business associations